-Name Job Title Work Add ress City, State, Zip Code Telephone Agency Division Manager The Co mplaint Basis of Co mplaint ("X" all that apply): θ Race θ Color heta Disability heta Sexual Orientation θ Sex heta Creed heta Marital Status heta Harassment θ Age heta Religion heta National Origin heta Status with Regard t to Public Assistance θ Member ership or activit y in a local human righ its commission Date most recent act of discrimination took place If you filed this complaint with another agency, give the name of that agency: Describe how you have been discriminated against (names, dates, places, etc.):
+Name Job Title Work Address City, State, Zip Code Telephone Agency Division Manager The Complaint Basis of Co mplaint ("X" all that apply): θ Race heta Color heta Disability heta Sexual Orientation θ Sex heta Creed heta Marital Status heta Harassment $ heta$ Age $\hspace{0.1cm} heta$ Religion $\hspace{0.1cm} heta$ National Origin heta Status with Regard to Public Assistance θ Membe heta Membership or activity in a local human rights commission Date most recent act of discrimination took place If you filed this complaint with another agency, give the name of that agency: Describe how you have been discriminated against (names, dates, places, etc.):

 Use a separate sheet of paper if needed and attach to this form.

-sses Who Can Support Your C

-Name 1.
-Work Address Work Telephone

-2. ()

-3. ()

-Additional witnesses may be listed in "Ad form. lditi onal Information" or on a s separate sheet attached to this

-This complaint is being filed on my hones me.
-I hereby certify that the information I

-to the best of my knowledge and belief.
-There provided at any complete

-Complainant Signature Date

-Affirmative Action Officer Signature Date
+Information on With Name esses Who Can Support Your Co Work Address ase Work Telephone 1.
+WOLK Address () 2. () 3. () Additional witnesses may be listed in "A form. dditional Information" or on a se eparate sh eet attached to this ioini.
+This complaint is being filed on my hone st belief that the State of Minneso ota has dis scriminated against This complaint is being filed on my hone me.
+I hereby certify that the information me.
+I hereby certify that the information to the best of my knowledge and belief. it is true, me.
+I hereby certify that the information me.
+I hereby certify that the information to the best of my knowledge and belief. it is true, me.
+I hereby certify that the information to the best of my knowledge and belief.
+Complainant Signature Date me.
+I hereby certify that the information to the best of my knowledge and belief. it is true,